Pink Himalayan salt is a type of rock salt from the Punjab region of Pakistan, near the foothills of the Himalayas.

 Some sources say that pink Himalayan salt contains up to 84 different trace minerals.

-As it contains up to 98 percent sodium chloride, this means that just around 2 percent is made up of these various trace minerals.
-Given the relatively limited quantities salt is consumed in, and the small amounts of these minerals in the salt, they are unlikely to provide any measurable health benefits.
+As it contains up to 98 percent sodium chloride, this means that only around 2 percent is made up of these various trace minerals.
+Given the relatively limited quantities in which people normally consume salt, and the tiny quantity of these minerals in the salt, they are unlikely to provide any measurable or significant health benefits.

-As pink salt is often found in larger sized crystals than table salt is, it does contain less sodium per teaspoon.
-It also has a saltier taste than table salt, meaning that a person can use less salt in a serving to achieve the same flavor.
+As pink salt often has larger crystals than table salt, it technically contains less sodium per teaspoon.
+It also has a saltier flavor than table salt, meaning that a person can use less salt in a serving to achieve the same taste.

-However, pink salt is also available in a smaller granule size, comparable to standard table salt, so this needs to be taken into consideration when seasoning food and estimating sodium intake.
+However, pink salt is also available in a smaller granule size that more closely resembles regular salt.
+Consider this when seasoning food and measuring sodium intake.

-It is important to keep in mind that the American Heart Association say over 75 percent of sodium intake comes from the salt already present in processed and prepared foods.
+The American Heart Association (AHA) advises that over 75 percent of sodium intake comes from the salt already present in processed and prepared foods.
 Table salt does not add the bulk of sodium content to a meal.

 A more natural salt

-Another purported benefit of pink Himalayan salt is that it is more natural than table salt, a claim that appears to have merit.
+Some claim that Himalayan salt is more natural than table salt.
+This claim appears to have merit.

-Table salt is usually heavily refined and mixed with anticaking agents, such as sodium aluminosilicate or magnesium carbonate, to prevent clumping.
-Himalayan salt is less processed, and usually does not contain any additives.
+Table salt is usually heavily refined and mixed with anti-caking agents to prevent clumping, such as sodium aluminosilicate or magnesium carbonate,

 An aid to hydration

-Adding a pinch of pink salt to meals or drinks is believed to help the body achieve optimal fluid balance, thus preventing dehydration.
+Some believe that adding a pinch of pink salt to meals or drinks can help the body achieve optimal fluid balance and prevent dehydration.

-It is true that sodium is necessary to maintain proper fluid balance, although this is true for sodium from other sources, and not just from pink Himalayan salt.
+It is true that sodium is necessary to maintain proper fluid balance.
+However, this is true of sodium from other sources as well as pink Himalayan salt.

-The following points should be kept in mind if using pink Himalayan salt:
+Bear the following points in mind if using pink Himalayan salt:

-Iodine is a mineral that the body requires to maintain proper thyroid function and cell metabolism.
-It is present in fish, sea vegetables, dairy, and eggs, among other foods.
+Iodine is a mineral that the body needs for maintaining proper thyroid function and cell metabolism.
+Great sources of iodine include fish, sea vegetables, dairy, and eggs, among other foods.

 Iodized salt is another common source of this trace mineral.
-Approximately 75 percent of households in the United States use iodized salt, which was first introduced in the U.S. in 1924 in a bid to reduce incidences of goiter, which is a sign of iodine deficiency.
+Approximately 75 percent of households in the United States use iodized salt.

-Although pink Himalayan salt may naturally contain some iodine, it most likely contains less iodine than iodized salt does.
-Therefore, those who are iodine deficient or at risk of deficiency may need to look for other sources of iodine if using pink salt instead of iodized table salt.
+Although pink Himalayan salt may naturally contain some iodine, it most likely contains less iodine than iodized salt.
+Therefore, those who have iodine deficiency or are at risk of deficiency may need to source iodine elsewhere if using pink salt instead of table salt.

-Although sodium is necessary for life, too much sodium can have negative health effects, so it is important to monitor the intake of any type of salt.
+Although sodium is necessary for preserving life, it is important to monitor the intake of any type of salt.
 While sodium is necessary in small quantities, too much can have a negative impact on health.

 Those with kidney, heart, or liver issues, or people on a sodium-restricted diet, should monitor their sodium intake and limit their use of all salt, including pink Himalayan salt.

-Even people who are in general good health should monitor their sodium intake.
-A 2016 report from the Centers for Disease Control and Prevention (CDC) states that over 90 percent of children and 89 percent of adults consume more sodium than is recommended.
+Even people in good health should monitor sodium intake.
+A 2016 report from the Centers for Disease Control and Prevention (CDC) states that over 90 percent of children and 89 percent of adults consume more than the recommended amount of sodium.

 Too much sodium

-The 2015 - 2020 Dietary Guidelines for Americans recommend that people eat less than 2,300 milligrams of sodium daily.
-This equates to approximately 1 teaspoon of regular table salt.
+The 2015 to 2020 Dietary Guidelines for Americans recommend that people eat less than 2,300 milligrams (mg) of sodium daily.
+This equates to approximately 1 teaspoon of regular table salt per day.

 Most people consume much more than this.

-When people take in more sodium than they need, their kidneys try to remove the excess by excreting it through the urine.
+When people take in more sodium than they need, their kidneys try to remove the excess through the urine.
 If the kidneys cannot remove enough sodium, it begins to build up in the fluid between cells, known as the interstitial fluid.

 This causes both water volume and blood volume to increase, putting additional strain on the heart and blood vessels.

-A number of serious health conditions have been linked with a high sodium intake, including:
+A number of serious health conditions are linked to high sodium intake, including:

-Research published in 2015 suggests a direct link between salt intake and obesity, with a 1 gram per day increase in salt intake associated with a greater than 25 percent increase in the risk of obesity in both adults and children.
+Research from 2015 suggests a direct link between salt intake and obesity, with a 1-g-per-day increase in salt intake being linked to an increase of over 25 percent in the risk of obesity in both adults and children.

 At present, there is no scientific evidence to show that pink Himalayan salt provides more health benefits than regular table salt.

-Replacing fine-grain table salt with crystals of pink Himalayan salt may help to reduce sodium intake, but, as with any other salt, it should be enjoyed in moderation.
+Replacing fine-grain table salt with crystals of pink Himalayan salt may help to reduce sodium intake, but, as with any other salt, be sure to enjoy it in moderation.

-There is a selection of pink Himalayan salt available to purchase online, with thousands of customer reviews.
+There is an excellent selection of pink Himalayan salt available to purchase online, with thousands of customer reviews.